Skip to main content

 Rate Limit and Quota

-The Admin API implements a 200 requests per minute rate limiting to ensure fair usage.
-Each plan includes a specific number of requests, and a price-per-request for requests past your plan’s permitted volume:
+The Admin API is rate limited to ensure fair usage.
+Each plan includes a monthly request quota, with additional usage billed per request past your plan’s permitted volume:

 PlanIncluded API RequestsExtra API Requests